 Remember, the SaaS industry also has its dark side.
 Unless you keep up with its stellar benchmarks, the odds are that competition will beat you.
 To be precise, software development companies with an annual growth rate of 20% have only an 8% chance of surviving.
 This means that the SaaS product development process has to be done right from the get-go.

-In the industry as fast and volatile as SaaS, the organizational side of product development can be a serious challenge even for seasoned managers and developers.
-There are many variables in play, and there is a need for a balanced approach to every milestone — in this article, we’ll try to wrap them into one handy guide that will help you choose the right SAAS product development process.
+In an industry as fast and volatile as SaaS, the organizational side of product development can be a serious challenge even for seasoned managers and developers.
+There are many variables in play, and there is a need for a balanced approach to every milestone.

 Here are 8 steps to start your SaaS Product Development process

-We’re not going to lie — SaaS product development requires an equilibrium of good ideas, hard work, practical approach paired with visionary thinking, great organization, and a little bit of luck.
+SaaS product development requires an equilibrium of good ideas, hard work, and practical approach paired with visionary thinking, great organization, and a little bit of luck.
 Think about SaaS product development as a jazz performance — you know the melody that is the foundation of your music score — the rules that apply to any emerging business.
-The rest is an improvisation based on this theme — and if you want it to be good, your team has to be well trained and in tune.
+The rest is an improvisation based on this theme.
+If you want it to be good, your team has to be well trained and in tune.
 They have to be able to do their best on their own and at the same time adjust to other teammates’ needs, roles, and responsibilities.
 So let’s see how to get there.